LearnConsumer / Marketplace / Technology

 4

-Success in the home services market requires owning the entire lifecycle from booking to fulfillment.
+Winning home services requires owning the full lifecycle from booking to fulfilment; the durable risks are partner economics and gig-work regulation.

 Explore the Framework